 Normally we tend to inherit BizTalk environments already installed and preconfigured, is not every day that we create an environment from scratch, this is one of these situations.
 It was given BizTalk Administrator permission to my user, i.e., my user was added to BizTalk Server Administrators group.

-My first operations was to create some BizTalk Hosts, which went smoothly (for more information about this topic see Managing BizTalk Hosts and Host Instances)
+My first operations were to create some BizTalk Hosts, which went smoothly (for more information about this topic see Managing BizTalk Hosts and Host Instances)

 However, when I was creating the Host Instances associated with BizTalk Hosts created previous, I obtained the following error: